levitation-opensource/murmurhash-js/README.md

 An optimized JavaScript implementation of the MurmurHash algorithms.

-These algorithms take a JavaScript string (and a seed), and quickly create a non-cryptographic 32-bit hash from it.
-And by quick I mean sub-millisecond performance.
+This algorithm takes a JavaScript string and a seed, and quickly creates a non-cryptographic 32-bit hash from it.

 More information about these algorithms can be found at:

 *	[MurmurHash Homepage](http://sites.google.com/site/murmurhash/)
 *	[Wikipedia Entry on MurmurHash](http://en.wikipedia.org/wiki/MurmurHash)

-There is another earlier implementation available at:
+There is alternative earlier implementation available at:

 * [MurmurHash 3 and 2 by Cary Gourt](http://github.com/garycourt/murmurhash-js)